• Skip to primary navigation

 7. Divide the dough and mixture into equal portions.
 I made 12 big parathas, however, up to 15 parathas can be made with this quantity.

 8. Roll one dough ball into a 3” circle.
-Place 2-3 tablespoon broccoli mixture and seal the dough ball carefully.Broccoli-cauliflower paratha is another variation of Indian flatbread where a spicy mixture of broccoli and cauliflower is stuffed in whole wheat flour dough ball.
+Place 2-3 tbsp broccoli mixture and seal the dough ball carefully.Broccoli-cauliflower paratha is another variation of Indian flatbread where a spicy mixture of broccoli and cauliflower is stuffed in whole wheat flour dough ball.
 This paratha taste amazing as both of the vegetables brings a unique taste and make a great breakfast or kids tiffin box recipe.

 9. Press gently from both sides and roll it up to 6-7 ” big paratha.
 Roll gently, the stuffing may come out but don’t worry.
 Just seal and go on rolling.